cilium/cilium/Documentation/network/concepts/routing.rst

   Cilium nodes can already reach each other, all routing requirements are already met.

+* The underlying network must support IPv4.
+See :gh-issue:`17240`
+  for the status of IPv6-based tunneling.

 * The underlying network and firewalls must allow encapsulated packets:

   ================== =====================